newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 Priya Arunachalam, Nataliia Sokolova, Vincent Durcan, Shadia Duery, and Anna Rischitelli

 ### Business Question:
-We are a team of consultants hired to determine where to distribute financial resources among the campgrounds in the US.
-Our goal is to identify which campgrounds are the least popular and shift the funding from least popular to the most popular campgrounds to improve facilities and resources available.
+We are a team of consultants hired to determine where to distribute financial resources among the campgrounds in Washington, Oregon, and California.
+Our goal is to identify which, if any, campground characteristics impact a campground's popularity, so we can make decisions about future funding of our most popular campgrounds.

 MVP
 - What characteristics describe the most popular campgrounds?